 Dropped Kerb Cost

-- Most jobs take 1 - 2 days to complete.
+- Most drop kerbs take 1 to 2 days to complete.

-- Our drop kerb cost calculator for a quick estimate.
+- NEW!
+Use our drop kerb cost calculator for a quick estimate.

-- How to find a drop kerb contractor using MyJobQuote.
+- How to find and hire a drop kerb contractor using MyJobQuote.

 Asking yourself, "How much is a dropped kerb?"
 You're not the only one.